In Your Room (Yazoo album)

-In Your Room is a box set by British synthpop duo Yazoo, also known in North America as Yaz.
+In Your Room is a box set by English synth-pop duo Yazoo, also known in North America as Yaz.
 It is the first Yazoo release since Only Yazoo, a 1999 greatest hits compilation album.

 The set was released by Mute Records (in North America by Sire Records) on May 26, 2008 and contains four discs.
 In Your Room contains Yazoo's only two studio albums (Upstairs at Eric's and You and Me Both) in stereo and 5.1 remasters.
 Also included is a disc of B-sides and remixes.
 The fourth disc is a DVD containing the music videos for "Don't Go", "The Other Side of Love", "Nobody's Diary", "Situation" (1990 version) and "Only You" (1999 version).
 Clarke's current Erasure partner Andy Bell contributed a new remix of "Nobody's Diary" to the Nobody's Diary EP, released prior to the box set.
 Afterwards there was also the release of the Reconnected EP.